dragonblocks/dragonblocks_alpha/BUILDING.md

 GNU make is used for compiling.
 The code and the Makefile are located in the src/ directory.

 ## Dependencies
-To build anything you need g++ and GNU make.
+To build anything you need gcc and GNU make.
 The ZLib development library is needed as well.

 ```bash
 sudo apt install build-essential make zlib1g-dev
 ```

-The development versions OpenGL, GLFW3, GLEW are required to build the client.
+The development versions of OpenGL, GLFW3, GLEW are required to build the client.

 ```bash
 sudo apt install libgl1-mesa-dev libglfw3-dev libglew-dev
 ```

-For building the server, the SQLite3 development library is required.
+For building the server the SQLite3 development library is required.

 ```bash
 sudo apt install libsqlite3-dev